Terms of Reference

 The CPD-AC’s core responsibilities are to:

 The CPD-AC has a collaborative relationship with the Professional Learning and Development Committee (PLDC), where the vice-chair of the CPD-AC will also participate as a non-voting member in PLDC meetings.
 One voting member of the CPD-AC will hold a dual role; as a voting member and as vice-chair of the CPD-AC.
+The chair of the CPD-AC will serve as co-chair of the Scientific Planning Committee for the National CPD Accreditation Conference.

 The CPD-AC has nine (9) voting members, including the chair and vice-chair*.
 The 9 voting committee members include: